PROJECT

 Portrait of a Graduate

-The total $169 million dollar investment is set to begin construction late summer 2020.
+The total $169 million dollar investment began construction late summer of 2020.
 The project is expected to take four years to complete.

 For project updates, visit Homestead's website.